Fiala's OT goal propels Wild past Ducks

 Danton Heinen scored 11:52 into the second period for the Ducks to tie the score 2-2, his third goal in seven games with the Ducks.
 Silfverberg's second goal, and 20th of the season, came at 14:55 of the second period as Anaheim took a 3-2 advantage.
 Rakell used some nifty stickhandling to bring the puck across the blue line, where he fed Silfverberg.

 Trailing 3-2 early in the third period, Rask scored an unassisted goal with just over 18 minutes remaining to tie it 3-3.
 Rask picked up a turnover at center ice and worked his way through traffic to score.
-The Ducks pulled Miller late and Christian Djoos took advantage by scoring with less than two minutes remaining.
+Following Galchenyuk's goal at 14:20 to give the Wild a 4-3 lead, the Ducks pulled Miller late and Christian Djoos took advantage by scoring with less than two minutes remaining.
 Rakell earned his third assist on the goal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)